How to get an invalidity pension and what are its grades

 Grade 3 disability

 This is the highest recognised degree of disability in the Czech Republic.
-The ability to work has decreased by at least 70%, based on the fact that the person is unable to engage in any gainful activity in any normal occupation.
+The ability to work has decreased by at least 70%, based on the fact that the person is not capable of gainful employment in any regular occupation.
 This form is often the result of severe neurological disorders, advanced cancer, amputations or mental illnesses that make normal working patterns impossible.

 For example, it can be acquired by a patient after a severe car accident with permanent paralysis of the lower part of the body, or by a patient with a metastatic tumour who is undergoing long-term treatment and is unable to move independently or carry out normal activities.